jorisvandenbossche/DS-python-data-analysis/_solved/case1_bike_count.md

 newyear.rolling(10, center=True).mean().plot(linewidth=2)
 ```

-A more advanced usage of matplotlib to create a combined plot:
+A more advanced usage of Matplotlib to create a combined plot:

 ```{code-cell} ipython3
 :clear_cell: true